-Spanish Canyon Gold Project consists of claims located in Nye County, Nevada and subject to a 2.5% NSR.
-The lease agreement was entered into on June 1, 2021.
-During the year ended August 31, 2021 the Company wrote down the claims to \$1 and charged \$76,550 in capitalized costs to operations.
+During the year ended August 31, 2021, the Company entered into a lease agreement for the claims consisting of the Gold Bell Project located in Mineral County, Nevada and subject to a 2.5% NSR.
+During the year ended August 31, 2022, the Company wrote down the claims to \$1 and charged \$53,398 in capitalized costs to operations.
+During the year ended August 31, 2023 the Company terminated the lease agreement and charged \$1 in capitalized costs to operations.